Noise Aggregation Analysis Driven by Small-Noise Injection: Efficient Membership Inference for Diffusion Models: Related Work

 \subsection{Diffusion Models}

-Recently,Diffusion models~\cite{ho2020denoising, sohl2015deep, nichol2021improved} have become one of the most popular methods in generating high-quality images.
-The main idea of Diffusion Models is to gradually add noise to the data, converting a complex distribution into a Gaussian distribution.
-Then the model will learn an inverse denoising process to recover the original data distribution.
-Compared with GANs~\cite{goodfellow2014generative} and VAEs~\cite{kingma2013auto}, diffusion models show better training stability and higher generation quality.
-They can produce samples that are both high-quality and diverse~\cite{dhariwal2021diffusion}.
-In the application field, diffusion models have promoted the development of many fields, such as text-to-image generation, video synthesis~\cite{bar2024lumiere,ma2024latte}, speech synthesis~\cite{popov2021grad,jeong2021diff,long2025mixdiff}, molecular design~\cite{huang2024dual,oestreich2025drugdiff} and so on.
-Their flexibility mainly comes from conditional control.
-They can guide the generation process with text, images, or other modal signals, enabling more precise control of content.
+Diffusion models~\cite{ho2020denoising, sohl2015deep, nichol2021improved} have emerged as the leading approach for high-quality image generation, offering superior stability and quality compared to GANs~\cite{goodfellow2014generative} and VAEs~\cite{kingma2013auto} through their iterative denoising process.
+Beyond image synthesis, their flexible conditional control has revolutionized diverse fields, including video~\cite{bar2024lumiere,ma2024latte}, speech~\cite{popov2021grad,jeong2021diff,long2025mixdiff}, and molecular design~\cite{huang2024dual,oestreich2025drugdiff}.
 At the same time, researchers have proposed many improvements to increase efficiency and quality of the diffusion models, such as accelerated sampling (DDIM~\cite{song2020denoising}), latent space diffusion (LDM~\cite{rombach2022high}), and architectural optimizations that combine attention mechanisms with large-scale pre-training\cite{rombach2022high,ramesh2022dall,saharia2022photorealistic}.
 These advances have greatly expanded the application scope of diffusion models and raised broad discussions on privacy, security, and copyright.
-Overall, diffusion models demonstrate powerful model generation capabilities and wide applicability with lasting research value.